titom73/arista-eos-mpls-sr-evpn/README.md

 ## Overview

-Lab for MPLS and ISIS-SR related to customer engagement based on containerlab and cEOS.
+Lab for MPLS and ISIS-SR related configurations based on containerlab and cEOS.

 ## Topology